-Jerry Cottle, once the ringmaster and owner of Britain’s leading circus and now owner of historic Wookey Hole Caves near Wells in Somerset, is reviving one of the site’s oldest traditions.
+Gerry Cottle, once the ringmaster and owner of Britain’s leading circus and now owner of historic Wookey Hole Caves near Wells in Somerset, has revived an age old tradition – maturing cheese in Caves.

-He’s bringing cheese back to Wookey Hole, to mature in the cave’s ideal conditions.
 Four hundred years ago there was no refrigeration and the caves were the ideal place to mature cheeses.
-The temperature is a constant 11°C all year round, and the high humidity is also ideal to stop the cheese drying out during its maturation storage.
+The temperature is a constant 11°C all year round, and the high humidity is also ideal to stop the cheese drying out during the ageing process

 Dorset is one of only four counties where West Country Farmhouse Cheddar can officially be made and gain eligibility to carry the PDO (Protected Designation of Origin) logo.